Automation - During daytime hours Swansea Sound is fully live and does not run automated programming.

 Each year The Station holds a number of events for its' Cash for Kids Appeal with a 8 hour on air auction which is usually held on the first weekend in December.

 A number of locally based charities have received Money from the Cash for Kids Appeal including the children's wards of all of our local hospitals and local projects and schemes of Action for Children, Childline Cymru and NSPPCC Wales.
-We have also donated money to The Penllergaer Splash Appeal, Stepping Stones, Welsh Dragons Burns Club, Friends of Clase, Ty Hafan, Swansea NPT Crossroads and many more.
+We have also donated money to Stepping Stones, Welsh Dragons Burns Club, Friends of Clase, Ty Hafan, Swansea NPT Crossroads and many more.

-Swansea Sound also holds annual Local Hero Awards and Lifestyle Awards, as well as a Cash for Kids Ball in October.
+Swansea Sound also holds an annual Cash for Kids Ball around October.

 News Headlines and Sport bulletins feature weekdays at 6.30am,7.30am, 8.30am then again at 4.30pm & 5.30pm

-7pm, 8pm & 9pm our news is presented in Welsh followed by English headlines.
-10pm - 6am - SKY News Radio- UK wide news
+6pm & 7pm we feature news presented in Welsh with English headlines.
+10pm - 6am - SKY/IRN News - UK wide news

 News Editor -